-- 49. Cabinet comprises the Mayor and five members and makes decisions which are in line with the Council's overall policies and Budget.
-It is chaired by the Mayor and includes the Portfolio Holders. - 50.
-Each Member of Cabinet has responsibility for a range of Council functions, known as a portfolio and each Portfolio Holder is required to work closely with Group Head/Director/Associate Director and develop an in-depth knowledge of their portfolio area. - 51.
+Cabinet comprises the Mayor and seven councillors who have their own individual portfolio and makes decisions which are in line with the Council's overall policies and Budget.
+It is chaired by the Mayor.

+Each Member of Cabinet has responsibility for a range of Council functions, known as a portfolio and each Portfolio Holder is required to work closely with Corporate Management Team and develop an indepth knowledge of their portfolio area.

 The dates of all Cabinet meetings are pre-published and all decisions are taken in public apart from a small number of reports which are considered and determined after the press and public have been lawfully excluded.
 Agendas, reports and minutes of the meetings are available on the Council's website.

-52. Cabinet met six times during 2022/23.
+Cabinet met eight times during 2024/25.